 If you’ve just joined SCBWI and live in or near London, do come along to one of our network events.
 It’s a great way to find a critique partner, socialise over drinks or brunch and find out valuable information about what’s going on in children’s publishing.

-The Local Network for the London area is run by Tania Tay and Larisa Villar Hauser.
+The local network for the London area is run by Tania Tay and Christian Darkin.

 You can check out the date of the next event in the What’s On section of this website.